hatemogi/msgpacker/README.md

-# MsgPacker: json2msgpack, msgpack2json
+# MsgPacker: JSON ⬌ MessagePack

-a rubygem which converts a JSON stream to MsgPack-ed one and vice versa.
+a rubygem which converts a [JSON](http://www.json.org) stream to [MessagePack](http://msgpack.org)-ed one and vice versa.
-It contains an excutable script that reads from STDIN and writes the converted stream to STDOUT.
+It contains an excutable script that reads STDIN and writes the converted stream to STDOUT.

-## Installation and Usage
+## Installation

 Install this gem